HariniBooravalli/anhthyngo.github.io/_pages/about.md

 I am a currently studying for my Masters in Data Science at student at [New York University](https://cds.nyu.edu/). \\
 Before that I completed my Bachelors at [George Mason University](https://www2.gmu.edu/).

-I am interested in sports analytics, machine learning, and data visualization.
+I am interested in sports analytics, machine learning, and data visualizations.

 In my spare time, I like to watch films, play guitar, find new restaurants to eat at, and be active.